-The evident growth in the number of electronic components per vehicle and demand for electric and autonomous cars are further expected to upswing the order in the global crystal oscillator market.
+The evident growth in the number of electronic components per vehicle and demand for electric and autonomous cars are further expected to upswing the order in the global crystal oscillator market growth.

 As a result, several market vendors are highly optimistic about the scope and growth of crystal oscillators in the automotive industry; hence are planning on introducing many products specific to the automotive industry, pushing the development further.

 Crystal oscillators are energy and cost-efficient, but their response changes according to temperature and age; they require calibration circuitry.
 The crystals cannot be amalgamated as transistors and must be combined with the processors and communication chips.
 They deliver clocks and frequency references and demand an exclusion zone around and below the oscillator to keep out interfering signals.